Charles-Zhang-Somewhere/Somewhere/README.md

 	* Do note by design any characters are allowed in tags in the underlying databse, but command line and gui interface enforce no comma and no space policy
 2. No folder unless and homogenous container (not enforced): .... folders can still be directly added as an "item"
 3. Try to be specific and consistent with naming, give meaningful and simple to remember tag names, avoid plurals
+4. Virtual Notes supports full-text (potentially indexed) content search.
+For regular files this is not supported (to avoid development need and overlapping with external existing tools e.g. grep etc.)

 ## Case Studies